Cambodia´s condominium market boom continues, fuelled by strong economic growth and continued interest from foreign investors.

 Residential land prices in Phnom Penh soared to KHR6.25 million (US$1,600) per sq. m. in 2007, from KHR2.34 million (US$600) per sq. m. in 2006.

 Cambodia also experienced a construction boom, particularly in Phnom Penh, fuelled by foreign investment.
 The government is aggressively pro-development, and squatters and other eyesores are simply cleared away, by a government which is in league with wealthy developers.

 The value of construction projects skyrocketed to more than US$3.2 billion in 2007, from US$500 million in 2003, according to a United Nations Development Programme (UNDP) study.
 Average project costs increased to US$1.65 million in 2007, from just US$157,000 in 2003.

 A downturn started in July 2007 after the government announced new investment guidelines for developers.

 Then in mid-2008, the bubble burst.
-The global economic and financial crisis had adversely affected South Korea, the country’s biggest investor.
-As a result, South Korean investors either pulled their investments or delayed their projects in the country.
+The global economic and financial crisis had adversely affected South Korea, one of the country´s biggest investors.
+As a result, South Korean investors either pulled their investments or delayed their projects.

-Small-scale luxury apartments, which are usually between four and six-storey buildings, are widespread across Phnom Penh, particularly in Keng Kang 1 and Toul Kork.
-Some of the most popular apartments in the capital are the Pasteur Villa, City Palace Apartments and Grand Residence.
+Small-scale luxury apartments, usually between four and six-storey buildings, are also widespread in Keng Kang 1 and Toul Kork.
+Some of the capital´s most popular apartment developments are the Pasteur Villa, City Palace Apartments and Grand Residence.